jharwell/cosm/docs/config/swarm-manager.rst

    * - ``block_clusters``

-     - Size, block count, etc. in block clusters in the arena.
+     - Metrics capturing the size, block count, etc. in block clusters in the arena.

      - append